iterative/dvc.org/content/blog/2021-09-14-cats-and-dogs.md

 ```

 The SqueezeNet model did really well on the cats and dogs data!
 Let's check out
 how the AlexNet model will perform.
 We'll do that with another DVC command.

-In
+## Updating the model to AlexNet

-this command, we'll update the `model_name` hyperparameter and we'll reset our
+In this command, we'll update the `model_name` hyperparameter and we'll reset
-experiments.
+our experiments.

 _Since we're running experiments with checkpoints we have to reset the
 checkpoints or else the experiment will continue training from the last